cindylinsf/coding3/README.md

 🤖 **Models used:**
 - [[StabilityAI's SDXL Turbo model on Hugging Face](https://huggingface.co/stabilityai/sdxl-turbo)]

-I then ran the same 10 prompts through StabilityAI's SDXL Turbo model, which is meant to be a fast generative model, based on a novel training method called Adversarial Diffusion Distillation (ADD), which allows sampling large-scale foundational image diffusion models in 1 to 4 steps at high image quality.
+I ran the same 10 prompts through StabilityAI's SDXL Turbo model, which is meant to be a fast generative model, based on a novel training method called Adversarial Diffusion Distillation (ADD).
+This allows sampling large-scale foundational image diffusion models in 1 to 4 steps at high image quality.
 This approach uses score distillation to leverage large-scale off-the-shelf image diffusion models as a teacher signal and combines this with an adversarial loss to ensure high image fidelity even in the low-step regime of one or two sampling steps.
+[6]

-[6] The generation was very fast.
-It took seconds to generate an image.
+The generation was very fast.
+It took mere seconds to generate an image.

 This time, I would change the prompt slightly where I would change the name of the character to a general descriptor like "a woman" to see if I would get different results.
 At times, the model generated illustrations instead of photographs.
 I would then change the prompts to attempt to get photographs.